 It is better to avoid certain vegetables in raw form during pregnancy.
 Here are some mentioned below:

-Although cauliflower is rich in omega 3 fatty acid, it also contains sulphur compounds which cause bloating and gas formation.
-Avoid cauliflower for this reason.
+Although cauliflower is rich in omega-3 fatty acids, it also contains sulphur compounds, which cause bloating and gas formation.

-Eating okra raw can increase the risk of gastritis and should be avoided during pregnancy.
+Eating okra, or lady’s finger, in raw form can increase the risk of gastritis, and should be avoided during pregnancy.

 Precautions to Take While Consuming Raw Veggies

-- Wash vegetables thoroughly to avoid toxoplasma parasite that could be present in the peel or outer rind of vegetables
+- Wash vegetables thoroughly to avoid the toxoplasma parasite that could be present in the peel or outer rind of vegetables.

-- Wash your knife and chopping board with soap and hot water before cutting vegetables.
+- Wash your knife and chopping board with soap and hot water before chopping vegetables.

-Some Wonderful Ways to Have Raw Vegetables for Moms to Be
+Some Wonderful Ways to Eat Raw Vegetables for Moms-to-Be

-- You could prepare coleslaw with shredded white cabbage and carrots.
+- You can prepare coleslaw with shredded white cabbage and carrots.

 - Grated carrots mixed with raisins and nuts can be tossed in a delicious salad dressing.